Melania Trump Asked The White House Kitchen To Make Healthier Meals For Overweight Donald, ‘NYT’ Reports

-Melania Trump wants her husband to eat healthier, and is enlisting the White House kitchen to make it happen.
+Melania Trump wants her husband to eat healthier and is enlisting the White House kitchen to make it happen.

 Donald Trump is notorious for his love of fast food and ice cream, but his wife is trying to change that.
 A report from the New York Times claimed that First Lady Melania Trump has asked the White House kitchen to prepare healthier meals for her husband.
 This comes after reports that Trump subsided largely off McDonald’s and KFC during the campaign, with his lifelong love of fast food coming because it guarantees that the food is untampered.